 Report Cards are issued four times per year at the end of each Quarter.
-Parents/guardians will receive their child's Report Card only during the scheduled Parent-Teacher Conference at the end of the 1st and 3rd Quarter.
-It is the expectation that all parents attend parent/teacher conferences.
-The 2nd Quarter Report Card and the Final Report Card (4th Quarter) will be sent home with each student.
+Parents/guardians will receive their child's Report Card electronically.
+It is important that the school have a correct e-mail address on file for each student's parent.